-When the Fuze we had thrown in had filled the Hut with so much Smoke that they were almost suffocated, we then threw in a small Leather Bag of another Kind, which flamed like a Candle, and following it in, we found there was but four People left, who, it seems, were two Men and two Women; and, as we suppos'd, had been about some of their Diabolic Sacrifices: They appear'd, in short, frighted to Death, at least so as to sit trembling and stupid, and not able to speak neither, for the Smoke.
+When the furze we had thrown in had filled the hut with so much smoke that they were almost suffocated, we then threw in a small leather bag of another kind, which flamed like a candle, and following it in, we found there were but four people, and, as we supposed, had been about some of their diabolical sacrifices.
+They appeared, in short, frightened to death, at least so as to sit trembling and stupid, and not able to speak either for the smoke.